SyedFaizanAliRehan/TaskIt/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the `backend` directory.
+3. Create a virtual environment: `python -m venv venv`.
+4. Activate the virtual environment:
+   On Windows: `venv\Scripts\activate`
+   On macOS and Linux: `source venv/bin/activate`
-3. Install dependencies: `pip install -r requirements.txt`.
+5. Install dependencies: `pip install -r requirements.txt`.
+6. Set up environment variables:
+   Create a .env file based on the provided .env.example.
+   Update the variables with your configuration (e.g., database connection details, secret keys).
-4. Run the FastAPI server: `uvicorn main:app --reload`.
+7. Run the FastAPI server: `uvicorn main:app --reload`.

 ### Frontend Setup